ZahraAbbasiantaeb/SimQUAC/README.md

 # SimQUAC

-This repository includes the code and datasets for the paper ``SimQUAC: Let the LLMs Talk: Simulating Human-to-Human Conversational QA via Zero-Shot LLM-to-LLM Interactions``.
+This repository includes the code and datasets for the paper <b>SimQUAC: Let the LLMs Talk: Simulating Human-to-Human Conversational QA via Zero-Shot LLM-to-LLM Interactions</b>.
+You can download the paper <a href='https://arxiv.org/pdf/2312.02913.pdf'>here</a>.

 ----